Varg Vikernes

-Louis Cachet (born Kristian Vikernes; 11 February 1973), better known as Varg Vikernes ([ˈvɑrɡ ˈvìːkəɳeːs]), is a Norwegian writer and retired musician best known for his early black metal albums and later crimes.
-His first five records, issued under the name Burzum from 1992 to 1996, made him one of the most influential figures in black metal.
-In 1994, he was convicted of murder and arson, and subsequently served 15 years in prison.
+Louis Cachet (born Kristian Vikernes; 11 February 1973), better known as Varg Vikernes ([ˈvɑrɡ ˈvìːkəɳeːs]), is a Norwegian musician and author best known for his early black metal albums and later for his crimes.
+His first five records, released under the name Burzum from 1992 to 1996, made him one of the most influential figures in the early Norwegian black metal scene.
+He was convicted of murder and arson in 1994 and sentenced to 21 years in prison, being released after serving 15 years.

-A native of Bergen, Vikernes began playing guitar at the age of 14 and formed his first band, Kalashnikov (later known as Uruk-Hai), by 1989.
-Around the same time, he would go on to join the band Old Funeral, in which he briefly played guitar from 1989 until his departure in 1991.
+A native of Fana in Bergen Municipality, Vikernes began playing guitar at the age of 14 and formed his first band, Kalashnikov (later known as Uruk-Hai), by 1989.
+He went on to join the band Old Funeral, in which he played guitar from 1989 until his departure in 1991.
 He recorded multiple tracks with the band, which were featured on the Devoured Carcass EP, as well as various compilation albums released years later.
-After founding Burzum, he became part of the early Norwegian black metal scene.
 In 1992, Vikernes, along with other members of the scene, was suspected of burning down four Christian churches in Norway.
 Vikernes denied committing the arsons, though he supported them.
-In 1992–1993, he also recorded bass for Mayhem's debut album De Mysteriis Dom Sathanas.
+In 1992–1993, he also recorded bass for Mayhem's debut studio album De Mysteriis Dom Sathanas (1994).

 In August 1993, Vikernes fatally stabbed Mayhem guitarist Euronymous during an altercation at the latter's apartment, and was arrested shortly after.
 In May 1994, Vikernes was convicted of first-degree murder, church arson and possession of explosives.
-Vikernes said the killing was self-defense and unsuccessfully argued for the charge to be reduced to voluntary manslaughter.
+Vikernes has always maintained the killing was self-defense, and unsuccessfully argued for the charge to be reduced to voluntary manslaughter.
 He was sentenced to 21 years in prison, the maximum penalty under Norwegian law.
-During his incarceration, Vikernes launched the Norwegian Heathen Front, had two books published, and released two ambient albums as Burzum.
+During his incarceration, Vikernes launched the neo-Nazi organisation Norwegian Heathen Front, had two books published, and released two ambient albums as Burzum.
 In 2009, he was released on parole, after which he moved to France with his wife and children, where he has continued to write and make music.
-He was also an active video blogger on his YouTube channel ThuleanPerspective, before the channel was deleted.
+He was also an active video blogger on his YouTube channel ThuleanPerspective, before the channel was banned by the platform.

 Described by Sam Dunn as "the most notorious metal musician of all time", Vikernes remains controversial for his crimes as well as his political and religious views.
-He promoted views which combined Odinism and Esoteric Nazism, and openly embraced Nazism during the mid-late 1990s.
-He has since disavowed the ideology and its associated movements, although critics continue to label his views as far-right.
-Vikernes calls his beliefs "Odalism" and advocates a "pre-industrial European pagan society", opposing Christianity, Islam, Judaism, capitalism, socialism and materialism.
+He promoted views which combined Odinism and Esoteric Nazism, and openly embraced Nazism during the mid-to-late 1990s.
+He has continued to be associated with far-right politics.
+Vikernes calls his beliefs "Odalism" and defends a "pre-industrial European pagan society" that opposes the Abrahamic religions and systems such as capitalism, communism, materialism, and socialism.